 All permit applications must be submitted by a business that has obtained an occupational tax and (when applicable) general liability policy, surety bond, worker's compensation insurance, and state license.
 The list below provides the necessary items for various businesses.
-Permit applications and permit requirements for residential, commercial, and mobile homes can be found in the easy, straightforward Starting a Business in Columbia County Guide.
+Permit applications and permit requirements for residential, commercial, and mobile homes can be found in the easy, straightforward Starting a Business in Columbia County Guide or by calling 706-868-3420.

-All businesses with a physical location in the unincorporated area Columbia County are required to obtain a business license and pay an occupational tax.
+All businesses with a physical location in the unincorporated area of Columbia County are required to obtain a business license and pay an occupational tax.
 The fees are based on the number of employees and range from $100.00 to $2,250.00.
-More information on Columbia County's Business License and Occupational Tax can be found in the Starting a Business in Columbia County Guide.
+More information on Columbia County's Business License and Occupational Tax can be found in the Starting a Business in Columbia County Guide or by calling 706-312-7171.

 Massage Operator's License

 The Columbia County Board of Commissioners adopted Ordinance 16-07 creating a massage operator's license (MOL) that is required for all businesses that provide massage services.
 This license is in addition to the business license and occupational tax.
 All applications are presented to the Planning Commission for approval.
 The process typically takes several weeks to complete, depending on the timing of the application and the meeting schedules.

 The sign permitting review process is managed by the Planning Department.
 The Licensing and Permits Department will issue the permit upon the approval of the application.